-After the Appeals Court Decision
+After Appealing a Court Decision

-The party that loses in a state or federal appeals court may appeal to the state supreme court, or the U.S. Supreme Court.
-(Most states call their highest court "supreme court," though Maryland and New York call theirs the Court of Appeals.)
+The party that loses in a state or federal appeals court may appeal to the state Supreme Court or the U.S. Supreme Court.
+(Most states call their highest court "Supreme Court," though Maryland and New York call theirs the "Court of Appeals.")
 Review in these courts, however, is discretionary with the court.
 Because these courts receive many more requests for review than they can handle, they typically grant review only to cases involving unsettled questions of law.